 Each spring, faculty and staff submit nominations for fellows to their respective dean, who selects one for the college or school.
 A fellow is selected from the School of Applied Studies, School of Business, School of Law, School of Nursing and Washburn Institute of Technology.
-Because of its size, the College of Arts and Sciences selects up to three fellows.
+Because of its size, the College of Arts and Sciences selects up to three fellow.

-Grace Jones grew up in Topeka and enjoyed a long career in education, including as president of Three Rivers Community College in Norwich, Connecticut, until she retired last summer.
+Grace Sawyer Jones grew up in Topeka and enjoyed a long career in education, including as president of Three Rivers Community College in Norwich, Connecticut, until she retired last summer.

 She previously worked as vice president for multicultural affairs at the State University of New York, College of Oneonta, where she also worked as a professor.

 Jones was the president of the College of Eastern Utah, a longtime educator and administrator at Berkshire Community College and as a physical education and science teacher in Chicago.

 She was named Citizen of the Year by the Chamber of Commerce of Eastern Connecticut and received the Distinguished Service Award from the Washburn Alumni Association in 1996, among a number of awards and recognition for extensive community work.

 About Washburn: “Washburn prepared me well for the work I do today.
 Nurturing faculty and staff maintained a strong hand at the back and a willing attitude that was the right stuff for my siblings and me.
 We were so fortunate to have the Washburn community family in our lives.”

 Cally Krallman, bfa ’81, artist and proprietor of Prairie Sage Studio